jresis/mlb-free-agent-analysis/README.md

 # MLB Player Projection Analysis

 ## Introduction
-Observed statistics from 3173 hitters and 1298 pitchers from 2008-2020.

-Predicting player value, encompassed in a statistic called Wins Above Replacement (WAR).

-WAR scale (one full season): 2=average, 5=all-star, 8=MVP
+For this project, I observed statistics from 3173 hitters and 1298 pitchers from 2008-2020.
+The data was obtained from Baseball-Reference.com.
+The main goal is to predict player value, encompassed in a statistic called Wins Above Replacement (WAR).
+The scale for WAR is approximately as follows for one full season: 2=average, 5=all-star, 8=MVP.

+During the analysis, I seeked to answer the following questions:
 1. Which types of players tend to last longer in the league?

 2. Which factors are most influential in WAR calculation?